 - Track 9-5Data mining in drug discovery

-Image Analysis software provides easy-to-use solutions for the automated quantitative evaluation of bright field and fluorescent slides.
-Powerful image analysis solutions combined with an intuitive interface enables users to easily tailor algorithms to their own specific needs.
+Image Analysis software delivers easy-to-use solutions for the automated quantitative evaluation of bright field and fluorescent slides.
+Powerful image analysis software solutions combined with an intuitive interface enables users to easily tailor algorithms to their own specific needs.

 - Track 10-1Whole Slide Imaging (WSI)